chrisguttandin/standardized-audio-context/README.md

 This is an almost complete implementation of the [`AudioContext`](https://webaudio.github.io/web-audio-api/#audiocontext) interface.
 It only misses the `createScriptProcessor()` method which is deprecated anyway.

-⚠️ <!-- Bug #131 --> Safari allows only 4 running AudioContexts at the same time.
-Creating the fifth AudioContext will throw an [`UnknownError`](https://heycam.github.io/webidl/#unknownerror).

 The AudioContext implements the following TypeScript interface.

 ```typescript